bobbylcraig/bobbylcraig.github.io/_posts/2025-01-04-on-the-ship-of-theseus.md

 ## The Planks Begin to Shift

 The immediate changes were logistical.
 Payroll and HR moved to Intuit's system.
 A year later, we slowly started to adopt their tech stack and compliance processes.
 Soon thereafter, cultural shifts started to emerge.
-And... of course... the layoff[^2].
+And... of course... [the layoffs](https://www.paved.com/blog/whats-next-for-intuit-mailchimp/) that followed ([archived](https://archive.is/VCkQf)).
 Mailchimp's offbeat humor was tempered to align with Intuit's more buttoned-up brand.
 Decisions that once took hours now required weeks of cross-departmental approvals.
 Teams expanded—a welcome relief in some cases, but also a harbinger of bureaucracy.

 Yet these changes weren't inherently bad.
 Intuit's resources brought stability and perks we could only dream of as an independent company.
 There was funding for ambitious projects and a more mature technical foundation, better benefits, and access to world-class talent.
 The "ship" was sturdier than ever, even if its design felt unfamiliar.

 Here's where the Ship of Theseus metaphor starts to creak under the weight of complexity.
 Unlike a static ship, companies aren't inert objects; they're dynamic organisms shaped by the people who inhabit them.
 The Mailchimp I joined in 2017 was already different from the Mailchimp of 2010... and the Mailchimp of 2020.
-In the years leading up to the acquisition, we'd launched a marketing CRM, a website builder, and were (for some reason) sending postcards[^3]—transformations as significant as replacing a hull or sail.
+In the years leading up to the acquisition, we'd launched a marketing CRM, a website builder, and were (for some reason) [sending physical postcards](https://www.modernostrategies.com/blog/mailchimp-direct-mail-postcards-first-look/)—yes, really ([archived](https://archive.is/VjXjK))—transformations as significant as replacing a hull or sail.
 The question, then, isn't just about what changes, but who decides what the ship's purpose should be.

 As Lithicles might have argued in Athens, rebuilding isn't inherently bad—unless you're the one plotting to overthrow the government while rebuilding the city's walls.
 For Mailchimp, the "rebuild" under Intuit raised similar stakes.
 Could we retain our commitment to small businesses while navigating Intuit's vast ecosystem?
 Or would we, like Athens, find ourselves subsumed by forces larger than we anticipated?
 The stakes may not have involved democracy or tyrants, but they certainly felt monumental in their own way.